lindgrenj6/podman-compose/README.md

 # podman-compose
-A script to implement docker-compose-ish functionality for podman
+A gem to implement docker-compose-ish functionality for podman